Mini-Stef/Core-Data-Model-Editor/README.md

 </tr>
 </table>

-## V1.1 is now available and... it is an editor !!!
+## V1.3 is now available and... it has undo management !!!

-V1.0 was able to graphically visualise the model.
-Now, the model can be edited too !
+* V1.0 was able to graphically visualise the model.
+* V1.1 was able to edit the model.
+* V1.2 wrote generated model files that an be diffed to XCode outputs.
+* V1.3 has validation of text fields, and an undo manager.

 ## Included features